darekp7/xsframework/README.md

  });
 ```

 The framework when executes the setter, first tries to execute function defined for specified id, if it doesn't find such function, it executes the function for `#*`.
+So, the above code set background and text clolor for element `myID` and background color only for other elements.

+You can call `xs.define()` more than once, in the case when property key is the same in two definitions, the newer definiton overwrites the older one.

 ### Defining selector properties
 The setter for selector properties is called for every element returned by the seletor and has five arguments: